 How to Make Oatmeal Walnut Chocolate Chip Cookies

 Start by preheating your oven to 350 degrees F.

-Then, line baking sheets with parchment paper and set them aside.
+Then, line baking sheets with parchment paper or silicon mats and set them aside.

 Making the dough